GoogleContainerTools/skaffold/docs/content/en/docs/workflows/debug.md

 weight: 2
 ---

-This page describes `skaffold debug`, a zero-configuration solution for setting up containers for debugging on a Kubernetes cluster.

 {{< alert title="Note" >}}
 The `debug` functionality is in an alpha state and may change without warning.
 {{< /alert >}}